 Your contact at the University Cologne is Prof. J. Hescheler.

 You can reach him at 0049 (0) 221-4786960; E-Mail: j.hescheler[at]uni-koeln.de

-Stem Cell Research at the Max Planck Institute of Neurological Research with the Klaus Joachim Zülch Laboratories of the Max Planck Society and the Medical Sciences Faculty of the University of Cologne
+Stem Cell Research at the Max Planck Institute for Metabolism Research with the Klaus Joachim Zülch Laboratories of the Max Planck Society and the Medical Sciences Faculty of the University of Cologne

 The procedures, which were developed in-house, allow marked stem cells under in-vivo conditions to be detected by means of high resolution MR imaging and their spatial and temporal dynamic in chronic progression to be characterised.
 In-vitro the detection limit is currently sufficient to show individual cells; in-vivo the spatial dissolution lies at 70µm in every spatial direction.
 The MRI tests are supplemented at the individual end times with confocal laser scanning microscopy and comprehensive immunohistochemical procedures, in order to analyse the functional and cell specific fate of the implanted ES cells in the target area.
 For the determination of the success of the tissue replacement therapy, these examinations are supplemented with behavioural tests and functional fMRI activation tests.